 Enchantment's follow up, Once Upon a Dream, was a gem, far surpassing its predecessor.
 Featuring the crossover ballad "It's You That I Need" and the upbeat "If You're Ready," it was, front to back, one of 1978's most listenable LPs and included both more mature group vocals and more elaborate backing work by great local Detroit musicians (including a ripping saxophone solo by Bob Seger sideman Alto Reed).
 Beyond the LP's hits were a slew of memorable album cuts, including "Silly Love Song" and the swing ballad "Angel In My Life."
 Unfortunately, while Once Upon A Dream should have thrust the group to A-list status, it became Enchantment's commercial peak.
 The group followed in 1979 with the solid Journey To the Land of Enchantment, and its hit, "Any Way You Want It," but problems at Roadshow Records began to affect the Enchantment's visibility and active promotion.

 1980 brought the downfall of Roadshow and the group's ill-fated move to RCA's fledgling black music division.
 Soft Lights, Sweet Music was a disappointment, and the group quickly switched to Columbia Records, where they hoped that an affiliation with the world's largest record company would create great opportunities for increased crossover success.
 Unfortunately, Enchantment was lost in Columbia's monolithic organization and their two albums there died from lack of support.
 Their final recording, 1983's marvelous Utopia, reunited them with Michael Stokes and was a critical success (and is very much worth searching for), but barely dented the charts.

-While their time topping the R&B charts was brief, Enchantment certainly made an impact with a string of lush, extremely well performed songs that still sound great more than thirty years after the group's peak.
+While their time topping the R&B charts was brief, Enchantment certainly made an impact with a string of lush, extremely well performed songs that still sound great nearly four decades after the group's peak.

 By Chris Rizik